rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 grammatical construction of the information would be disturbed, or the text is otherwise grammatically inseparable from the title proper.
 In the latter cases, transcribe the information as part of the title proper.

-The post-humous works of Robert Hooke
+><cite>The post-humous works of Robert Hooke</cite>

-Monsieur Bossu's treatise of the epicke poem
+><cite>Monsieur Bossu's treatise of the epicke poem</cite>

-M. Tullii Ciceronis de officiis libri tres
+><cite>M. Tullii Ciceronis de officiis libri tres</cite>

-Bell's edition of Shakspere
+><cite>Bell's edition of Shakspere</cite>

-AREA 1.
-TITLE AND STATEMENT OF RESPONSIBILITY Descriptive Cataloging of Rare Materials (Books) 49 1B1.2.
-Make a note to indicate the original position on the title page of transposed elements.
+<a name="1B1.2">1B1.2</a> Make a note to indicate the original position on the title page of
+transposed elements.

-Prudence Palfrey : a novel / Thomas Bailey Aldrich
+><cite>Prudence Palfrey : a novel / Thomas Bailey Aldrich</cite>
-Note: Author's name at head of title
+>Note: <cite>Author's name at head of title</cite>

-1B2.
+#### 1B2.
 Note on the source of the title proper

 Make a note on the source of the title proper if it is a title page substitute, e.g., the caption title, docket title, etc.

-A new list of fifty two ships sent to the East-Indies
+><cite>A new list of fifty two ships sent to the East-Indies</cite>
-Note: Docket title
+>Note: <cite>Docket title</cite>

-1B3.
+#### 1B3.
 Forms of the title proper

 The title proper can take a variety of forms, some of which are exemplified
 below:

-1B3.1.
-Title proper inclusive of other titles or other title information appearing before the chief title on the title page:
+<a name="1B3.1">1B3.1</a> Title proper inclusive of other titles or other title information appearing
+before the chief title on the title page:

-Seculum Davidicum redivivum, The divine right of the revolution scripturally and rationally evinced and applied (Comment: By virtue of its typographical prominence, the English title is clearly the chief title)
+><cite>Seculum Davidicum redivivum, The divine right of the revolution scripturally and rationally evinced and applied
+>>(*Comment*: By virtue of its typographical prominence, the English title is clearly the chief title)

-Prize dissertation, which was honored with the Magellanic Gold Medal, by the American Philosophical Society, January, 1793.
+><cite>Prize dissertation, which was honored with the Magellanic Gold Medal, by the American Philosophical Society, January, 1793.
+Cadmus, or, A treatise on the elements of written language
-Cadmus, or, A treatise on the elements of written language (Comment: “Cadmus …” is clearly more prominent than “Prize dissertation …”) Hereafter foloweth a litel boke called Colyn Cloute (Comment: “Colyn Cloute” is the chief title)
+>>(*Comment*: "Cadmus …" is clearly more prominent than "Prize dissertation …")

+><cite>Hereafter foloweth a litel boke called Colyn Cloute</cite>
+>>(*Comment*: "Colyn Cloute" is the chief title)

-1B3.2.
-Title proper inclusive of alternative titles:
+<a name="1B3.2">1B3.2</a> Title proper inclusive of alternative titles:

-Christianographie, or, The description of the multitude and sundry sorts of Christians in the vvorld not subject to the Pope
+><cite>Christianographie, or, The description of the multitude and sundry sorts of Christians in the vvorld not subject to the Pope</cite>

-1B3.3.
-Title proper consisting solely of the name of a responsible person or body:
+<a name="1B3.3">1B3.3</a> Title proper consisting solely of the name of a responsible person or body:
-Salustius
+><cite>Salustius</cite>

-AREA 1.
-TITLE AND STATEMENT OF RESPONSIBILITY Descriptive 50 Cataloging of Rare Materials (Books) 1B3.4.
-Title proper inclusive of a caption.
-(See 1G4 for caption titles on singlesheet publications):
+<a name="1B3.4">1B3.4</a> Title proper inclusive of a caption.
+(See 1G4 xxlinkxx for caption titles on singlesheet
-Source:
+publications):

-To the Honourable Commissioners appointed by Act of Parliament for enquiring into the Losses and Services of the American Loyalists.
+>*Source*: To the Honourable Commissioners appointed by Act of Parliament for enquiring into the Losses and Services of the American Loyalists.
 The memorial of Silvester Gardiner humbly sheweth, ...
-Transcription:
-To the Honourable Commissioners appointed by act of Parliament for enquiring into the losses and services of the American loyalists.
-The memorial of Silvester Gardiner humbly sheweth ...
+>*Transcription*: <cite>To the Honourable Commissioners appointed by act of Parliament for enquiring into the losses and services of the American loyalists.
+The memorial of Silvester Gardiner humbly sheweth ...</cite>

-1B4.
-Title proper with grammatically inseparable designation If a publication is in more than one volume and the title proper of each volume includes a grammatically inseparable designation such as numbering that is specific to that volume, supply in square brackets after the first designation a hyphen and the final designation, omitting intermediate designations.
+#### 1B4.
+Title proper with grammatically inseparable designation

+If a publication is in more than one volume and the title proper of each volume includes a grammatically inseparable designation such as numbering that is specific to that volume, supply in square brackets after the first designation a hyphen and the final designation, omitting intermediate designations.
 Do the same for single‐volume publications that contain multiple parts.

-Quinti Horatii Flacci epistolarum liber primus[-secundus] Thomas Masterson his first[-second] booke of arithmeticke Le premier[-quart] volume de messire Jehan Froissart lequel traicte des choses dignes de memoire aduenues tant es pays de France, Angleterre, Flanders, Espaigne que Escoce, et autres lieux circonuoisins
+><cite>Quinti Horatii Flacci epistolarum liber primus[-secundus]</cite>

+><cite>Thomas Masterson his first[-second] booke of arithmeticke</cite>

+><cite>Le premier[-quart] volume de messire Jehan Froissart lequel traicte des choses dignes de memoire aduenues tant es pays de France, Angleterre, Flanders, Espaigne que Escoce, et autres lieux circonuoisins</cite>

 If it is not feasible to do this, transcribe the title proper of the first volume or part without this interpolation and make a note about the later designation(s).

-1B5.
+#### 1B5.
 No title proper

 If no title can be found in any source, use as the title proper the opening words of the text if these provide a reasonably distinctive title.
 If the opening words of the text are not suitable, or if the beginning of the text is lacking, devise a brief